What are the 4 types of changes in chromosome structure?

 In the nucleus of each cell, the DNA molecule is packaged into thread-like structures called chromosomes.
 Each chromosome is made up of DNA tightly coiled many times around proteins called histones that support its structure.

-What are the five types of chromosome mutations?
+What are the different types of structural aberrations in chromosomes?

 Types of Changes in DNA